git-subtree(1) - man - phpman

 submodules, subtrees do not need any special constructions (like .gitmodules files or

-gitlinks) be present in your repository, and do not force end-users of your repository to
+gitlinks) be present in your repository, and do not force end-users of your repository to do

 They are also not to be confused with using the subtree merge strategy.
-The main
+The main difference

-extract the entire history of a subdirectory from your project and make it into a
+history of a subdirectory from your project and make it into a standalone project.
+Unlike the

-standalone project.
-Unlike the subtree merge strategy you can alternate back and forth
+subtree merge strategy you can alternate back and forth between these two operations.
+If the

-automatically merge the changes into your project; if you update the library inside your
+standalone library gets updated, you can automatically merge the changes into your project;

-project, you can "split" the changes back out again and merge them back into the library
+if you update the library inside your project, you can "split" the changes back out again and

 For example, if a library you made for one application ends up being useful elsewhere, you